yabwon/SAS_PACKAGES/SPF/SPFinit.md

  1. `packageName`      *Required.* Name of a package, e.g. myPackage,
                        Required and not null, default use case:
-                        `%loadPackage(myPackage).`
+                        `%helpPackage(myPackage).`
                        If empty displays this help information.

  2. `helpKeyword`      *Optional.*  A phrase to search in help,
                        - when empty prints description,
-                       - "*"  means prints all help,
+                       - "*" means: print all help,
                        - "license" prints the license.

  - `path=`             *Optional.* Location of a package.
 By default it
                        looks for location of the **packages** fileref, i.e.